Have a Plan

 Ultimately, Super Cropping is meant to create a plethora of new branches/nodes where flowers will eventually grow from.
 The callus acts as ultra-strong support that will handle the weight of an abundant yield.

-If you want to know how to grow marijuana seeds – this is the section for you.
+If you want to know how to germinate cannabis seeds – this is the section for you.

 Cannabis seeds are an awesome way to discover new and exciting flavors, aromas, and effects.